Skip Navigation LinksHomeProgrammesNursingNew Zealand Diploma in Enrolled Nursing

 The Nurse Education Team have strong links with industry and learners gain a wide range of clinical experience in Mental Health, Medical/Surgical, Aged Care and Primary Health environments across the three years of study.

-From 2023 our nursing, medical imaging, social services, and healthcare ākonga will be learning in Te Whaioranga, the purpose-built healthcare education centre for UCOL Te Pūkenga Manawatū.
+As an enrolled nursing student, your clinical lab and simulation learning will take place alongside nursing, medical imaging, social services and other healthcare ākonga in Te Whaioranga, the purpose-built healthcare education centre for UCOL Manawatū.
 This state-of-the-art learning environment enables our nursing, medical imaging, social services and healthcare ākonga to learn across disciplines and functions, familiarising them with real-world practices and ensuring they become 'workforce-ready' graduates.

-Wairarapa, Horowhenua and Whanganui campuses have fully equipped simulation and skills labs.
-These simulation labs have the capability to run high-fidelity simulations using our mannequins and software to provide real-life and real-time responses to interventions.
-Our classroom spaces are flexible and able to accommodate all types of learning including online and blended delivery.
+If you are based in Wairarapa or Whanganui, your clinical lab and simulation learning will take place in the fully equipped simulation and skills labs on each campus.
+These simulation labs can run high-fidelity simulations using our mannequins and software to provide real-life and real-time responses to interventions.
+Our classroom spaces are flexible and able to accommodate all types of learning, including online and blended delivery.
 This will prepare our ākonga with real-world practices, ensuring they become 'workforce-ready' graduates.

 All applications are required to: